aggre/lit-style/README.md

 const color = 'green'

-// 💅 Can use the result processed by PostCSS export const body = async () => style`
+// 💅 Gets the result of processing by PostCSS export const body = async () => style`
     body {
         & a {